-Cognition and Learning encapsulates an extensive range of needs that affect our pupils' ability to learn at the typical pace of their year-group peers.
-Running alongside these levels, we consider the following priorities when allocating pupils to a provision: Priority 1: Pupils with an EHCP and identified C+L needs.
-Priority 2: Pupils on the PP register requiring C+L support.
-Priority 3: Pupils 'working within' the bottom 20% of their year group.
+Cognition and Learning encapsulates an extensive range of needs that affect our pupils' ability to learn at the typical pace of their year-group peers. ve Running alongside these levels, we consider the following priorities when allocating pupils to a provision: S. Pupils with an EHCP and identified C+L needs.
+Briority 2: Pupils on the SEND register with C+L needs.
+Pupils on the PP register requiring C+L support.
+S. Priority 3: Pupils 'working within' the bottom 20% of their year group.
 Pupils working outside of their PAG.
 Class teachers are expected to use the SEN strategy sheets to address any needs they think a child might have.
 After implementing and reviewing the strategies, the class teacher makes a referral to the SENDCo.
 If the SENDCo feels it is necessary, a referral to an outside agency will be made.
 Termly Pupil Progress Meetings , attended by the SENDCo, ensure that all pupils are discussed and any additional needs that have not been previously been highlighted are addressed.
 Cognition + Learning Pathway Once we have identified a pupil with a learning difficulty, we follow this pathway : Level 1: Universal Provision This is support provided by all teachers and teaching assistants.
-It includes, but is not limited to: Broad and balanced curriculum Differentiated tasks Quality-First Teaching Target Setting Scaffolds/Writing frames Regular reviews of targets following assessments Identifying and removing any barriers to learning Level 2: Targeted Provision This is support that is targeted and specific to a pupil's learning needs.
-Tarneted support including but not limited to: Provision from SENDCo strategy sheets implemented.
+It includes, but is not limited to: Broad and balanced curriculum Differentiated tacks llow Identifying and removing any barriers to learning Level 2: Targeted Provision This is support that is targeted and specific to a pupil's learning needs.
+Tarrated support including but not limited to: Provision from SENDCo strategy sheets implemented.
 Intervention to focus on a specific skill, eg. spelling.
 Supported in adult-led group lesson tasks.
-Annual programme of targeted interventions Level 3: Higher Needs Provision Contract Provision This is learning support recommended by a specialist professional.
-Outside agency Support including, but not limited to: Specialist Single Needs Assessments and detailed Teacher Service advice/strategies for class teachers.
+Annual programme of targeted interventions Level 3: Higher Needs Provision Si Teacher Service advice/strategies for class teachers.
 Educational Cognitive Assessments and detailed Psychologist advice/strategies for parents and teachers.